-Mike Medford, a native of the Blue Ridge Mountains in Western North Carolina, has forty years of experience representing clients in a wide variety of complex commercial, business, and insurance litigation.
-Mike joined Manning Fulton in 1977 after graduating from the University of North Carolina at Chapel Hill and receiving his law degree from Columbia Law School in New York where he was a member of the Board of Editors of the Columbia Law Review.
+Mike Medford, a native of the Blue Ridge Mountains in Western North Carolina, has forty years’ experience representing clients in a wide variety of complex commercial, business, and insurance litigation.
+Mike joined Manning Fulton in 1977 after graduating from the University of North Carolina at Chapel Hill and receiving his law degree from Columbia Law School where he was a member of the Board of Editors of the Columbia Law Review.

 Mike has handled over 60 cases resulting in opinions reported in the West Reporter System, Lexis or West Law.
 Some recent examples include the following:

 - Represented an insurance carrier and its insured against a second insurance provider that had denied coverage for a large claim for our client’s insured.
 The North Carolina Court of Appeals ruled in our favor entering a decision that resulted in the opponent accepting responsibility for paying over $1.7 Million to settle claims that otherwise would have been covered by our client.

 - Represented client in lawsuits asserting that the client’s conduct had constituted improper price fixing, violation of the non-discrimination provisions of the Robinson Patman Act, violation of the Sherman Anti-trust Act, violation of the North Carolina equivalent to the Sherman Act and violation of the federal RICO statute.
 Obtained federal district court and North Carolina Business Court decisions dismissing the federal and state antitrust claims and RICO claims against our client.

 - Represented client in complex dispute about the proper evaluation of over 40,000 items of computer equipment for property tax purposes.
 Decisions by the North Carolina Appellate Courts established important principles relating to the burden of proof in property tax cases and ultimately resulted in our client’s recovery of over $8 Million in property tax refunds.